Roti Kapada Aur Makaan: Soundtrack

-The music was composed by the duo Laxmikant–Pyarelal and Lyrics by Santosh Anand.
-Lyrics of Mehngai Maar Gayi, Hay Hay ye Majboori and Pandit ji mere marne ke baad were written by Verma Malik.
+The music was composed by the duo Laxmikant–Pyarelal and lyrics by Santosh Anand.
+Lyrics of "Mehngai Mar Gayi", "Hay Hay Yeh Majboori" and "Panditji Mere Marne Ke" were written by Verma Malik.

 Reception

-This film was a major commercial success, emerging as the highest grossing Indian film of 1974, and was declared a blockbuster.
+This film was a major commercial success, emerging as the highest grossing Indian film of 1974, and was declared an all time blockbuster.
 The film received three Filmfare awards, as well as being nominated for eleven others.